Hillary Clinton Gave State Dept. Job to Ghislaine Maxwell’s Nephew: Report

 The Yale and Princeton alum—the son of Maxwell’s sister Isabel—apparently returned for Clinton’s 2016 presidential run.

-Djerassi lists a job as “national security policy paneer” for the “Clinton-Kaine Presidential Transition Team” in 2016.
+Djerassi lists a job as “national security policy planner” for the “Clinton-Kaine Presidential Transition Team” in 2016.

 Maxwell’s and Epstein’s connections to the Clintons have faced greater scrutiny after Epstein was arrested in July 2019 for his years-long child sex trafficking scheme.